oppia/oppia-android/Oppia-Android-Testing.md

 # Guidelines for testing
 ## Naming Convention
-Test names should read like a sentence, and be consistent with other nearby test names to facilitate easily coming up with new tests.
-Test names should include three things:
-Consider using a format similar to the following for naming test functions:
+Test names should read like a sentence, and be consistent with other nearby test names to facilitate easily coming up with new tests.Consider using a format similar to the following for naming test functions:

 _`testAction_withOneCondition_withSecondCondition_hasExpectedOutcome`_